EntySec/RomBuster/README.md

 # RomBuster

-**RomBuster** is a `RomPager` exploitation tool that allows to disclosure network router admin password.
+RomBuster is a RomPager exploitation tool that allows to disclosure network router admin password.

+## Features

+* Exploits vulnerabilities in most popular router models with RomPager installation such as `D-Link`, `Zyxel`, `TP-Link` and `Huawei`.
+* Optimized to exploit multiple routers at one time from list with threading enabled.
+* Simple CLI and API usage.

 ## Installation